Image 2 of 7

-Rav Avraham Yitchak Kook
+Rav Avraham Yitzhak HaCohen Kook

-Today I had the privilege of drawing a portrait of Rav Abraham Yitzchak HaCohen Kook — a figure whose depth, vision, and love for the Jewish people continue to inspire generations.
+I had the privilege of drawing a portrait of Rav Abraham Yitzchak HaCohen Kook — a figure whose depth, vision, and love for the Jewish people continue to inspire generations.

 Rav Kook wasn’t just a rabbi.
 He was a mystic, a poet, and the first Ashkenazi Chief Rabbi of pre-state Israel.
 But more than his titles, it’s his heart that moved me most.
 He saw holiness not only in the synagogue or study hall, but in the sweat of the pioneers working the land, in the questions of the secular Jew searching for meaning, and in the brokenness of exile striving toward redemption.